New Puppy Owner’s Handbook

 Chew toys- you should have an abundance of different kinds of toys for your puppy, rubber toys, rawhide bones (Granulated rawhide only) , even plush toys (but please do supervise your puppy with plush toys to ensure that they don’t choke on stuffing).

 A collar and a leash.

-When your puppy first arrives home, you have to remember that at 7-8 weeks of age, he needs to go potty on average about every 20-30 minutes due to his small bladder size.
-So, in the very beginning the best thing that you can do to reinforce good potty training skills is to take him outside regularly.
+When your puppy first arrives home, you must remember that at 7-8 weeks of age, he needs to go potty on average about every 20-30 minutes due to his small bladder size.
+So, in the very beginning the best thing that you can do to reinforce good potty-training skills is to take him outside regularly.